broadinstitute/ABC-Enhancer-Gene-Prediction/README.md

 In an effort to make ABC scores comparable across cell types, the ABC model code supports quantile normalizing the epigenetic signal in candidate enhancer regions to some reference.
 The reference we provide in this repository is computed on ~160,000 DHS peaks in K562.

-Empirically, we have found that applying quantile normalization makes ABC predictions more comparable across cell types.
-However, it may not be applicable to all circumstances.
+Empirically, we have found that applying quantile normalization makes ABC predictions more comparable across cell types (particularly there is substantial variability in the signal to noise ratio of the epigenetic datasets across cell types).
+However, care should be taken as quantile normalization may not be applicable to all circumstances.

-We recommend using quantile normalization if you are looking to compare ABC scores across cell types.
 Additionally, the threshold value on the ABC score of .02 (described in Fulco et al) is calculated based on the K562 epigenetic data.

 Quantile normalization can be applied using ```--qnorm EnhancersQNormRef.K562.txt``` in ```run.neighborhoods.py```

 ## Tips and Comments

 * Accurate transcription start site annotations are critical.
+The ABC model uses the TSS of the gene in order to assign enhancer-promoter contact frequency.
+If the TSS annotation is inaccurate (off by >5kb) it will lead to inaccurate predictions.
 * We have found that ubiquitously expressed genes appear insensitive to the effects of distal enhancers.
 For completeness, this code calculates the ABC score for all genes and flags ubiquitously expressed genes.
 * The size of candidate enhancer elements is important.
 For example, if two candidate regions are merged, then the ABC score of the merged region will be approximately the sum of the ABC scores for each individual region.
+* In our testing the ABC model typically predicts on average ~3 distal enhancers per expressed gene.
+If you run the model on a cell type and find a large deviation from this number (say <2 or > ~4.5) this may mean the ABC model is not well calibrated in the cell type.
+Typical remedies are to use quantile normalization, scale Hi-C or to lower/raise the cutoff on the ABC score.

 ## Citation